-On Earth Day (April 22nd) she is releasing her album Some 1 Like U nationally.
+Her album Some 1 Like U was released nationally on Eathday 2015.
 In what may be the first release of its kind, half of the Some

-1 Like U pressing is CD-free.
-Fans will be able to purchase a copy that contains all the stuff they love about albums -- including lyrics, photos and stories -- with a download card, instead of a CD.
+1 Like U pressing was CD-free.
+Fans can purchase a copy that contains all the stuff they love about albums -- including lyrics, photos and stories -- with a download card, instead of a CD.
 This dramatically reduces the environmental impact of the project.

 Produced by Tom Prasada-Rao, the album features performances by Andy Goessling (Railroad Earth), Buck Dilly and Cary Cooper on 8 original tracks and covers of songs by Neil Young, Joni Mitchell, Peter Meyer and Death Cab for Cutie.